Arthur Bedford: Career

 As a midshipman, Bedford was posted to the protected cruiser HMS Charybdis in early 1900.
 He was confirmed as sub-lieutenant dated 2 August 1900, and promoted to lieutenant on 2 August 1902.
 After signal course at the Naval school of Telegraphy at HMS Victory, he was in November 1902 appointed flag lieutenant to Vice Admiral Arthur Dalrymple Fanshawe as he became Commander-in-Chief Australia Station, and posted to the flagship of the station, HMS Royal Arthur.

 He had reached the rank of commander by the beginning of the Great War of 1914–18 and was Commander (second-in-command) of the Monmouth-class cruiser Kent at the Battle of the Falkland Islands of 8 December 1914, during which Kent sank the Königsberg-class cruiser SMS Nürnberg.

-In 1918, he joined the staff of the Dover Patrol.
+In 1918, he joined the staff of the Vice-Admiral Commanding, Dover Patrol.
 In early 1919, he was in command of the scout cruiser HMS Forward when she rescued members of the Tolstoy family from the evacuation of Odessa, about to be captured by the Bolsheviks.

-For two years he was naval assistant to the Second Sea Lord, then in 1926 was appointed Captain of the Fleet in the Mediterranean Fleet.
+For two years he was naval assistant to the Second Sea Lord, then in 1926 was appointed captain of the fleet in the Mediterranean Fleet.
 In 1928 he took command of the Royal Navy depot at Devonport, after which he was in command of the battlecruiser HMS Tiger.
-In 1931 he was appointed aide-de-camp to King George V and then promoted Rear-Admiral.
-From 1932 to 1934 he was Chief of Staff to Vice-Admiral Sir William Fisher in the Mediterranean, then from 1934 to 1937 was Flag Officer commanding the Royal Indian Navy.
-Promoted Vice-Admiral in 1936, he retired in November 1937, but rejoined the Navy before the outbreak of the Second World War and served again from 1938 to 1945.
+In 1931 he was appointed aide-de-camp to King George V and then promoted rear-admiral.
+From 1932 to 1934 he was chief of staff to Vice-Admiral Sir William Fisher in the Mediterranean, then from 1934 to 1937 was flag officer commanding the Royal Indian Navy.
+Promoted vice-admiral in 1936, he retired in November 1937, but rejoined the Navy before the outbreak of the Second World War and served again from 1938 to 1945.
 He returned to the Retired List in May, 1945.

-While commanding the Royal Indian Navy, Bedford was also Naval Adviser to the Commander-in-Chief in India and Defence Member of the Viceroy's Executive Council.
+While commanding the Royal Indian Navy, Bedford was also naval adviser to the Commander-in-Chief in India and defence member of the Viceroy's Executive Council.